yuanshunning/pickit-docs/docs/documentation/pattern/explaining-the-pattern-detection-parameters.rst

 are such that higher values will typically result in less and/or bigger clusters, while lower values result in more and/or smaller clusters.

-See following article, :ref:`Example-the-clustering-methods`, to see examples and use cases for each clustering method.
+See following article, :ref:`how-to-clustering-preset`, to see examples and use cases for each clustering method.

 Reject clusters